lyphuong601/lyphuong601/README.md

 - 🌱 I’m an aspiring data analysis.
 Taking baby step to learn and break into the field of Data Analytics.

-- 🔭 I love doing math, programming and data analysis.
+- 🔭 I love math, programming and data analysis.

 - 👨‍💻 All of my projects are available at [my github.](https://github.com/lyphuong601)

-- 📄 Know about my experiences through [my resume.](https://www.linkedin.com/in/lyphuong0601/)
+- 📄 Know about my experiences through [my linkedin.](https://www.linkedin.com/in/lyphuong0601/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">